 Much work goes back to setting up a portfolio to buy NFTs.
 To invest in an NFT, he should have a crypto-compatible wallet linked to an NFT marketplace, and this process has many manholes on its roads.

 Crypto hacks and frauds, which have grown increasingly popular and sophisticated, are also vulnerable to NFTs.
 A bit of googling for “NFT frauds” reveals how easy getting into trouble is.

 More individuals buying ether for NFTs may be an excellent thing for investors banking on long-term growth in the value of Ethereum.
 However, the expenses for purchasing NFTs are a significant disadvantage, according to Emily Yang.
 She estimates it may cost “upwards of a hundred or $200 simply to make the transaction happen” on Ethereum.
 “Gas fees,” or costs paid to miners for verifying a transaction on the Ethereum network, are these charges.
 Gas prices have risen as the number of transactions on the Ethereum blockchain has increased, owing to broad usage.

-NFTs have been criticised for the high energy costs and carbon footprint involved in confirming blockchain transactions, their frequent usage in art scams, and the notion that the NFT market is a Ponzi scheme.
+NFTs have been criticized for their high energy costs and carbon footprint in confirming blockchain transactions, frequent usage in art scams, and the notion that the NFT market is a Ponzi scheme.